by Tara E. l Updated March 15, 2025

 What the Numbers Say

 Endometriosis is common.
 It’s estimated that it affects about 1 in 10 women during their reproductive years.
 However, African American women often face a longer path to getting a correct diagnosis.
+Research indicates that African American women are less likely to be diagnosed with endometriosis compared to their white counterparts.
+A study published in the American Journal of Obstetrics & Gynecology found that Black women were 50% less likely to receive an endometriosis diagnosis than white women.
 This means they might live with the pain and other symptoms for a long time before knowing the cause.
 Studies suggest that African American women are less likely to be diagnosed with endometriosis compared to their white counterparts, but when they are diagnosed, they often have more severe forms of the disease.

 Why It Happens: Risk Factors